Using the application forms

 Withdrawals, extensions, and refunds

-Request a withdrawal, extension, or re-activation of your unissued building permit application.
+Request a withdrawal, extension of your unissued building permit application.

 Fillable form to cancel a building permit or request a refund for fees from the Department of Building Inspection.